scionproto/scion/doc/protocols/authenticator-option.rst

     directly following the option.

 - this does not appear to work with less than 3 rows.
-We use the available room to make the timestamp and sequence number 3 bytes each and leave one reserved byte for future extensions (e.g. flags or extended timestamp or sequence number).
+We use the available room to make a 48-bit timestamp / sequence number field and leave one reserved byte for future extensions (e.g. flags or extended timestamp or sequence number).
   The SPI comes first as we don't need to include it in the MAC computation and